shanehoving/bible-memory/README.md

 ## Related

 This app is a companion to [Truth Declarations](https://github.com/shanehoving/truth-declarations), a randomized scripture declaration generator built in the same visual style.
-[GitHub Pages version]: (https://shanehoving.github.io/truth-declarations/)
+GitHub Pages version: https://shanehoving.github.io/truth-declarations/